paholland/ETL_Project/README.md

 The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).
 The type of final production database to load the data into (relational or non-relational).
 The final tables or collections that will be used in the production database.
-A final technical report with the above information and steps required to reproduce your ETL process.
+A final technical report with the above information and steps required to reproduce the ETL process.

 Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).
 Transform: what data cleaning or transformation was required.